eliastre100/Laurea-Otto-teller/readme.md

 A simple banknote dispenser like application written in Java with swing and a home made simple Model / Repository system that hide the database actions

+This application was developped during the course Object-Oriented Programming with Java at [Laurea University of applied sciences (Finland)](https://www.laurea.fi/en/)
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.